ShibeMedia/resource-hub/README.md

 Feel free to add what ever you'd like by forking this repository and sumbitting PRs.
 Please note, this list is for things that have been released that people use or used previously.
 No "under construction" items, please.

-### Sections

-- Frontyard = active products/services
-- Backyard = active software/docs/libraries
-- Graveyard = inactive/archives

 ### Includes

-Each item on the list will include:
+Each item on the lists will include:

 - The name of the product
 - Short description of what it is.